One of the Best New Years Eve Traditions With Kids (+5 Epic Tips)

 When it’s the specified time, we do the activity labeled on the back.
 Finally, we keep going until all of the clocks are done (and it’s bedtime :))

-I don’t remember where I printed my blank clocks from, but HERE are a bunch of free clock templates!
+HERE are a bunch of free clock templates!

-For toddlers and young kids, set an alarm to keep kids on track for your countdown.
-Make activities every 15 minutes to keep them moving and relieve the inevitable impatience between activities.
+FOR YOUNG KIDS | For toddlers and young kids, set an alarm to keep kids on track.
+Make activities every 15 minutes to keep them moving and relieve the crazies between activities. |

-Older kids can read the clocks on the door (it’s great practice!).
+FOR OLDER KIDS | Older kids can read the clocks on the door (it’s great practice!).
 For kids with more patience, every thirty minutes works well.
-Or try a combination of time lengths that work depending on the activity.
+Or try a combination of time lengths depending on the activity. |

 A Sample Schedule of New Year’s Eve Activities for Kids